tabuckner/material-dayjs-adapter/projects/material-dayjs-adapter/README.md

 MomentJS comes bundled with a lot of stuff that you may not need--for instance, locales.
 If you find that MaterialDayJsAdapter suits your needs well, you could see some substantial size cost savings.
 In most situations you will see a reduction of ~560kb in webpack-bundle-analyzer.

 ### An Example Project
 Using a brand new app generated with the [@angular/cli](https://www.npmjs.com/package/@angular/cli), an app was set up using both MomentJS Date Adapter and Dayjs Date Adapter.
-Production build statics were then analyzed with [webpack-bundle-analyzer](https://www.npmjs.com/package/webpack-bundle-analyzer).
+Production build statistics were then analyzed with [webpack-bundle-analyzer](https://www.npmjs.com/package/webpack-bundle-analyzer).

 #### Stats
 | Chunk Name                    | MomentJS | Dayjs   | Size Reduction |